Developer-PritamSaha/quiz-master-v1/README.md

 ## 🔒 Admin Credentials Initialization

-Upon the first run of the app, an **admin user** is automatically created with **unique credentials** each time a new database is initialized.
+Upon the initial execution of the app, an **admin user** is automatically created with **unique credentials** each time a new database is initialized.
 These credentials are stored within the **./quiz-master-v1/database** directory.
-However, if the **admin_credentials.txt** file is **deleted**, the admin credentials will be lost(unless you remebered them or have a backup), and you'll need to delete the entire **QuizMasterDB.sqlite3** database and restart the app to initialize a new one to generate a new admin.

 **Important Notes:**
 - The admin credentials **are not resettable** via the app at this time.
-- If the database file is deleted, **you must delete the entire database** and restart the app to create a new admin user with fresh credentials.
+- If the **admin_credentials.txt** file is deleted and you donot remeber the credentials, you must **delete** the **QuizMasterDb.sqlite3** file and restart the app to create a new admin user with fresh credentials.
 - The credentials are stored directly in the database, and **if lost, they cannot be recovered**.

 ## 🛠 Tech Stack